 Below is an overview of the seven OSI layers and their functions:

-- Establishment and Termination of Connection: The Layer 1 is responsible for establishing and terminating the physical connection between devices and the communication medium.
+- Establishment and Termination of Connection: Layer 1 is responsible for establishing and terminating the physical connection between devices and the communication medium.

 - Participation in Resource Sharing: The Layer 1 participates in managing how communication resources are shared among multiple users.

-Key Features of the Physical Layer
+Key Features of the Physical Layer in OSI Model

 - Physical Connection: The Layer 1 deals with the actual physical components used to transmit data, such as cables, connectors, and signaling mechanisms.
 These components are used for transmitting raw data between devices, for example, copper wires, fiber-optic cables, and wireless radio waves.